Getting enough to eat: A daily struggle for too many people and families

 Different profiles facing the same emergency

 Single-parent families, newcomers, single people, and young low-income workers are the varied types of people who knock on the doors of food assistance agencies.
-The data also show the agonizing or difficult choices that people have to make: Pay the rent or feed their children?
-Pay for a transit pass or buy fruit and vegetables?
+One striking fact: more than half of the households receiving aid in Greater Montreal (56%) are families with children, a higher proportion than in Quebec as a whole (48%)².
+These figures reflect real challenges, often marked by painful choices: pay the rent or feed the children?
+Cover transportation costs or buy fruits and vegetables?

 Living with food insecurity every day